mnieber/dodo-commands/doc/tutorial/part_3_project_specific_sets_of_aliases.rst

 We see that the commands are installed into the ``~/.dodo_commands/commands`` directory.
 Because we passed the ``to-default`` flag, a symlink to dodo_git_commands is created in ``~/.dodo_commands/default_project/commands``.
-Because our project uses all the default commands, the new git commands will be available:
+Since our project uses all the default commands, the new git commands will be available:

 .. code-block:: bash

   # Print the command path
-  dodo pc /ROOT/command_path
+  dodo print-config /ROOT/command_path

       - ~/.dodo_commands/default_project/commands/*
       - /some/path/to/dodo_commands/dodo_system_commands